ThomasDBM/AlegoriaDocker/BDD/README.md

 ## Maintenance ##

+### Add csv data

+To add data to the database from a csv file, use the following command : python3 register_sparql_csv.py postgres postgres alegoria localhost 5432 data/alegoria_export_geosparql_20201210.csv

 ### Remove a data

 The remove_data file contains a function integrated to the database allowing to remove a data in any table, except the source table which corresponds to the deletion by batch of data.
 The function has two arguments : first the table where the data should be deleted, second the index of the data.